Yamaximum/Handwritten-Neo-Tifinagh-Character-Recognition-using-Convolutional-Neural-Networks/README.md

 A confusion matrix is generated to assess the model's classification performance, with results displayed as a heatmap.

 ## Repository Structure
+- `results/`: Directory containing project results.
 - `NeoTifinaghCharacterRecognition.ipynb`: file containing the code.
 - `README.md`: This README file providing project details and instructions.

 ## Usage

-You can clone this repository and run the Jupyter Notebook `NeoTifinaghCharacterRecognition.ipynb` to train and evaluate the CNN model for handwritten Neo-Tifinagh character recognition.
+You can clone this repository and use the provided code to train and evaluate the CNN model for handwritten Neo-Tifinagh character recognition.

 Please note that this project may require additional dependencies such as PyTorch, NumPy, Matplotlib, and Seaborn.